GVWR? |

 My experience with consumer reports has been spot on My parents were divorced but separately bought a white ford tempo and a white mercury topaz sister vehicles basically the exact same car.
 Consumer reports had marked on reliability a full black circle for the air conditioning and the engine.
 Both vehicles the air conditioning broke and both engine blocks cracked.

-My nissan sentra had a full black circle on exhaust system and it rusted out three times in 5 years My dodge intrepid had a full black circle on power windows and transmission the driver side power window broke and I had to get my McDonalds drive through by opening the door and reaching around.
-I didnt wait for the transmission to go. |
+My dodge intrepid had a full black circle on power windows and transmission the driver side power window broke and I had to get my McDonalds drive through by opening the door and reaching around.
+I didnt wait for the transmission to go.

 we have a Mercury Mariner 3L V6 six speed automatic we just got our R pod 177 Are you saying that this is not a proper towing vehicle for an R Pod?